BIGJRA/BIGJRA.github.io/rejuv.md

 I wouldn’t recommend buying any of the first nine items until you get everything else.
-Golden Items allow us to use HM’s without needing a Pokémon in the party that has learned them.
+Golden Items allow us to use HM’s without needing a Pokemon in the party that has learned them.
 The Cards allow us to access EV training rooms.
 Exp.
 All is very helpful for grinding, but with the grinders and Exp.
 Candies, it may not be the most useful thing for its high price yet.
 The cards let you into the basement of the Gearen lab to